-Despite the challenging global economic conditions during the second and third quarters of 2020, demand for residential building materials in Canada and the US has been much stronger than was expected when the Pandemic was first declared in March 2020.
-As a result, the Company has benefited significantly from quarantine-related home improvement activities.
+Despite the challenging global economic conditions during 2020, demand for residential building materials in Canada and the US has been much stronger than was expected when the Pandemic was first declared in March 2020.
+As a result, the Company has benefited significantly from quarantine-related home improvement activities and an increased interest in single-family detached housing.
 Nevertheless, COVID-19 presents uncertainty and risk with respect to the Company's future performance and financial results.
 The Company is actively managing these risks; however, due to the uncertainty regarding the duration and extent of the Pandemic, the severity of the operational and financial impacts on the Company will depend on, among other things, how long and diverse the disruptions in a variety of areas prove to be, including but not limited to, government and institutional regulation, legislation, capital and credit markets, Canadian, US and overall global economies, the Company's customers, suppliers and supply chains, and the Company's labour force.